Thuridur Olafsdottir

-Thuridur Olafsdottir (Icelandic: Þuríður Ólafsdóttir; died 1678) was an alleged Icelandic witch.
+Thuridur Olafsdottir (Icelandic: Þuríður Ólafsdóttir; died 1678) was an Icelandic woman accused of being a witch.
 She was executed for sorcery by burning together with her son Jon Tordarson.
 She was the only woman who is confirmed to have been executed for witchcraft on Iceland.

 Thuridur Olafsdottir left Skagafjörður in Norðurland with her son Jon Tordarson for Vestfjord in 1677.
 In their new parish, her son boasted that his mother could walk on water, which gave them a rumor of sorcery.
 When the vicar's wife Helga Halldorsdottir in Selárdalur fell sick, they were suspected of having caused it by the use of magic.
 They were sentenced guilty as charged and executed by burning, as was the method of execution for witchcraft on Iceland.

 The most detailed information about the case is from the Mælifellsannáll: